Policies and Procedures

 Each medium utilized will implement this policy in a manner applicable to its medium.

 The Lion’s Roar welcomes complaints about The Lion’s Roar that warrant correction.
-Messages on news coverage can be emailed to [email protected] or by calling 985-549-3527.
-Readers may also submit Letters to the Editor for publication here.
+Readers can complete the Tell Us About It Form here.
+Readers may also submit Letters to the Editor for publication by completing the Letter to the Editor Form here.
 Finally, you may also use this form to bring any inaccuracies to the staff’s attention.

 Comments & Moderation Policy